snowplow/documentation/docs/modeling-your-data/running-data-models-via-snowplow-bdp/standard-models/index.md

 :::

-Currently, only Snowflake connections can be created.
+Currently, only Snowflake and Databricks connections can be created.
 However, support for other warehouses will be added soon.

 ## Create a data model
 To create a new data model, click the "Add data model" button.
 Then, select the data model you're interested in, such as [Unified Digital](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-unified-data-model/index.md), and the warehouse connection it should use.
 You can also specify the owners of the data model who will be alerted in case of failure.